Monson Scholars Program

 Students who wish to be considered should plan to submit the following supplemental scholarship application:

 - Completed FAFSA on file with George Mason University.

 - This is for Undergraduate applicants only.
 Graduate applicants do not need to complete a FAFSA.

 - Completed supplemental Monson Scholar application

-- Video of recent musical performance for prospective freshmen: This video should be a representative sample of current performance skills.
-While there are not specific repertoire requirements for each instrument or voice, we would like to see students performing at a high level as soloists (or with piano accompaniment as appropriate).
+- Video of solo musical performance.
+This video should be a representative sample of current performance skills.
+While there are no specific repertoire requirements for each instrument or voice, we would like to see students performing at a high level as soloists (or with piano accompaniment as appropriate).
 A combination of solo works and orchestral excerpts are acceptable for orchestral and band instruments.
 This video is not a pre-screening, but serves as part of the supplemental application for the Monson Scholars award.
-You may schedule a live, in person audition at Mason during the audition days.
-Please note that prospective Master of Music students do not have to submit a supplemental video, as the graduate pre-screening video (due December 1) will serve as your video for consideration of the Monson Scholar award.
-Doctoral students are not eligible for the Monson Scholar awards at this time
+This video also does not replace your Dewberry School of Music entrance audition.
+We ask that Master of Music students submit the same video used as their graduate pre-screening.
+You are not required to create a separate video for the Monson Scholars application.
+Doctoral students are not eligible for the Monson Scholar awards at this time.

-For any additional questions about the program, please contact Prof. John Kilkenny, email@example.com
+For any additional questions about the program, please contact: